 On the simplest level, I describe surfskate trucks as feeling either loose, flowy, smooth, and fluid on one end of the scale, or tight and snappy on the other end of the scale.

-The coiled tension spring on the YOW Meraki feels tighter and snappier, while the longer, thinner, softer compression spring on the Smoothstar Thruster feels smoother, looser, more fluid.
+The coiled tension spring on the YOW Meraki feels tighter and snappier, while the longer, thinner, softer compression spring on a Smoothstar surfskate with a Thruster feels smoother, looser, more fluid.

 The YOW Meraki has a bit more rail-to-rail lean and more forward momentum with each pump.
 The Smoothstar Thruster has less rail-to-rail lean and generates less forward momentum with each pump.
-On the Smoothstar Thruster, it feels more like your front foot glides from side to side, while on the YOW Meraki you feel like you’re being pulled forward more.
+On a Smoothstar surfskate, it feels more like your front foot glides from side to side, while on the YOW Meraki you feel like you’re being pulled forward more.

 This means that the Smoothstar Thruster works best as a pure surf trainer in small areas and short distances.

 Check out Jack of Dogtown rocking his Smoothstar surfskate on YouTube:

 How Does the Smoothstar Thruster Compare to the Other Top Surfskate Trucks?

 Caveat: I’m not a surfer, so I’m not qualified to recommend surfskate trucks on the basis of surf training.
 However, I can describe in experiential terms how different surfskate trucks feel and compare to each other.